I wish we could write about the sovereignty of God in a lull between calamities. But there is none.

 3. God is testing me in his hiddenness and will rescue me perfectly.

-The Sons of Korah sing their hope-filled lament in Psalms 42 and 43.
-“My tears have been my food day and night, while they say to me all the day long, “Where is your God?” . . .
+The sons of Korah sing their hope-filled lament in Psalms 42 and 43.
+“My tears have been my food day and night, while they say to me all the day long, ‘Where is your God?’ . . .
 Why are you cast down, O my soul, and why are you in turmoil within me?
-Hope in God; for I shall again praise him, my salvation” (Psalm 42:3–5).
+Hope in God; for I shall again praise him, my salvation and my God” (Psalm 42:3–6).

 The people of God suffer calamity.
 And those who love the sovereignty of God are often taunted, “Where is your God now?”
 The psalmist answers, “I shall again praise him, my salvation and my God.”
 In other words, sooner or later, my God will restore my fortunes — in this life, or a million-fold in the next — and I will praise him.